Updated on May 5, 2022

 Washington, D.C.

 ANXO transformed its flagship Cidre Blanc into special-edition Pride cans, donating $1 from the sale of each 4-pack along with a standalone $800 donation that came directly from the cidery.
-Sporting an ombre rainbow hue, the limited-edition can celebrates Queer culture, but most importantly puts money back into the community to create a better world for all.
+Sporting an ombre rainbow hue, the limited-edition can celebrates Queer culture but, most importantly, puts money back into the community to create a better world for all.

 Backward Flag Brewing Co.